valohai/docs/source/howto/pipelines/pipeline-utils.rst

 Create pipelines by using valohai-utils
 #######################################

-In addition to creating pipelines in the web UI, it is also possible to use the `valohai-utils` helper library to do that.
+It's possible to define pipelines using the ``valohai-utils`` helper library, in addition to manually defining them in the ``valohai.yaml`` configuration file.
 First, create a file with the instructions how to build the pipeline in it (see the example below).
 Remember to define the nodes and edges according to the steps you have in your `valohai.yaml` file.

 .. note::